labrat-0/weasel-tools/README.md

 Made with ❤️ by Mick

-**LabRat Mick's WEASEL Tools — Your WSL2 Dev Environment Starter Kit**
+**LabRat Mick's WEASEL Tools — Your MS WSL2 Environment Starter Kit**

 </div>